Here’s a look at the life of media magnate Rupert Murdoch.

 Murdoch has been compared to William Randolph Hearst, who is often considered the founder of tabloid-style journalism.

-Timeline: 1952 - Murdoch's newspaper publisher father dies, leaving him control of the News Ltd company in Adelaide, Australia.
+1952 - Murdoch’s newspaper publisher father dies, leaving him control of the News Ltd. company in Adelaide, Australia.

 1954 - Murdoch begins running News Ltd.

 1960 - Purchases Sydney newspapers the Daily Mirror and Sunday Mirror.